-Google Classroom is a blended learning platform for schools that aims to simplify creating, distributing and grading assignments in a paperless way.
+Google Classroom is a learning management system (LMS) that aims to simplify creating, distributing, and grading assignments and engaging students in learning online or remotely.
 Google Classroom is a free application designed to help students and teachers communicate, collaborate, organize and manage assignments, go paperless, and much more!
 It was introduced as a feature of Google Apps for Education following its public release on August 12, 2014.

 This is the only application that Google has developed specifically for students and teachers, and they want it to be your go-to assignment manager for Google Drive and beyond.
 Assignment creation and distribution is accomplished through Google Drive while Gmail is used to provide classroom communication.
 Students can be invited to classrooms through the institution’s database through a private code that can then be added in the student interface or automatically imported from a School Information Management System.